The Swarm (1978 film): Home media and alternate versions

-The film was originally released in theaters at 116 minutes, but when released on laserdisc in 1992, it was extended to 156 minutes with additional scenes.
-This extended version is also included on all DVD releases worldwide, alongside a 22-minute documentary, "Inside The Swarm", and the original theatrical trailer.
+The film was originally released in theaters at 116 minutes, and it was first released on VHS in 1981, with the same runtime as the theatrical cut.
+However, when it was released on laserdisc in 1992, it was extended to 155 minutes with additional scenes.
+This extended version is also included on all DVD releases worldwide, alongside a 22-minute documentary, Inside The Swarm, and the original theatrical trailer.

-It was first released to DVD by Warner Home Video on August 6, 2002, then reissued on January 28, 2016, under their Warner Archive Collection sublabel.
+It was first released to DVD by Warner Home Video on August 6, 2002, then reissued on December 2, 2014, under their Warner Archive Collection sublabel.
 The film was released on Blu-ray on September 25, 2018, again through Warner Archive.
-Like the two previous DVD releases, it contains the 156-minute extended version, the original theatrical trailer, and the 22-minute making-of documentary.
+Like the two previous DVD releases, it contains the 155-minute extended version, the original theatrical trailer and the 22-minute making-of documentary.

-In the U.S., the film was given a PG rating by the MPAA.
-In the U.K., the film was released with an A certificate in 1978.
+In the United States, the film was given a PG rating by the MPAA, while the extended version is unrated.
+In the United Kingdom, the film was released with an A certificate in 1978.
 The BBFC rated the extended version 12.

+The original theatrical version has never been re-issued on DVD or on Blu-Ray until 2024 when Plaion released it on Blu-Ray with both theatrical and extended versions in Germany.

 Disclaimer

-The ending credits to the film included a disclaimer that read: "The African killer bee portrayed in this film bears absolutely no relationship to the industrious, hardworking American honey bee to which we are indebted for pollinating vital crops that feed our nation."
-According to an article in HR published on February 24, 1978, the American Bee Association considered taking legal action against the film's producers for defaming the western honey bee, but whether the lawsuit was ever filed or not is unknown.
+The closing credits of the film included a disclaimer that read: "The African killer bee portrayed in this film bears absolutely no relationship to the industrious, hardworking American honey bee to which we are indebted for pollinating vital crops that feed our nation."
+According to an article in HR published on February 24, 1978, the American Bee Association considered taking legal action against the film's producers for defaming the western honey bee, but whether the lawsuit was ever filed is unknown.